quadency/quad-kraken-stream-client/README.md

   // It will not exceed maxReconnectTimeout
   backoff: true,

-  // Initial reconnect timeout (seconds), minimum 1s
+  // Initial reconnect timeout (seconds); a minimum of 1 will be used if backoff=false
-  reconnectTimeout: 1,
+  reconnectTimeout: 0,

   // The maximum amount of time between reconnect tries (applies to backoff)
   maxReconnectTimeout: 30,